N9EWO Review :

 Elsewhere in the world is sold as the "eton Satellit 750"

 I do NOT own a Satellit 750 or S-2000.
 A test sample was used for this report.

 known in North America) was manufactured by Tecsun in China.
 It was

 sold as the Tecsun S-2000 inside China.
 For the rest of this

 report we will use "Satellit 750", but for the most

 part the text is valid for the S-2000 as well.
 Oh yes, elsewhere

 in the world it's known as the eton "Satellit 750"..(whew).

-One may wish to compare this model to the older Satellit 800 model.
+One may wish to compare this model to the older Satellit 800 model (my Sat 800 review can be seen here) .
 But unlike the elder e1 model, Drake’s fingerprints are absent from this entry and it shows.
 No synchronous detection, and a SSB mode that is lacking due to a too wide of a "narrow" filter and poor AGC.
 The audio quality is most pleasant for broadcast stations and overall is a most enjoyable larger portable.
 However as we cover in the report below, the wobbly tuning knob and almost useless S-Meter ruins the charm for me.
 It is certainly no Satellit 800 or e1.
-[UPDATE : Reports have indicated this "wobbly knob" issue has been improved upon with later samples but not totally cured either (not tested)].

 No Gap LW- MW- SW Frequency Coverage